 Before Conall knew it, Caleb slid the door open and stepped out.
 “What’s he doing?”
 Josah hissed.

-Conall leaned out and watched his brother run towards the back of the warehouse.
+Conall leaned out and watched his brother run toward the back of the warehouse.
 He waved at Caleb to come back when he turned around.
 Unfortunately, the younger Evermore had a different plan.

 Caleb ran down the narrow path, counting warehouses.
-When he reached the third one, he hurried towards the other side.
+They were three meters apart.
+When he reached the third one, he turned up the path hurried toward the far end.
 He stopped at the door and slid it open.
 Maybe the open door would hide the fact they raided the weapons warehouse.

 Looking around the corner, Caleb located the guards standing by the first warehouse.
 Taking a deep breath, he stepped away from the shadows.
 The guards stopped talking and stared at the young Evermore.
 Then Caleb ran.

 “Oy!
-Stop!” one of the guards shouted, sprinting after the boy.
+Stop!” shouted a guard, sprinting after the boy.

 When Conall heard the guards shouting, he turned to Josah.
 “He’s leading the guards away.
 Grab the other end, and let’s go.”

-Conall rejected Josah’s objections.
+Conall rebuffed Josah’s objections.
 “It’s my fault I let Caleb get away from me.
 I’ll push away and hug the cliffs.
 When he returns to the shore, I’ll row back and get him.”

 There wasn’t room for three people in the boat, as the body boxes were long.
 He seethed for a moment, jerking his head in anger.
 But he had no choice.

 Rolan rowed close enough for Josah to pull himself into the boat.
-“Be safe,” was all he could say.
-The boy took one of the oars and paddled away.
+“Be safe,” was all he could say to Conall.
+The boy took the remaining oar and paddled away.

 “Caleb has put himself in danger!”
 Josah thought.
 How could he tell Yeva that he left her two boys in Liez?